 When it comes to peer-to-peer lending, there are many firms offering similar services.
 Yet, LendingClub very well may be the largest.
 They were even called by Forbes one of America’s Most Promising Companies.

-Since launching in 2016, LendingClub has originated more than $33-billion in loans to over 1.5-million borrowers.
+Since launching in 2016, LendingClub has originated more than $33-billion in small personal loans to over 1.5-million borrowers.
 Their unique business model benefits both consumers and investors.

 So, can LendingClub be a benefit to you?
 Let’s take a look at the pros and cons of pursuing a personal loan with this firm, and you can decide for yourself.

 LendingClub is a platform where consumers can request funding.
 Likewise, investors can use that same platform to find requests to fund.
 By removing the “middleman,” LendingClub allows higher returns for the investor and lower rates for the borrower.

 LendingClub allows a borrower to make a loan request, and investors can search those loan requests for ones they may want to take part in.
 Because of this, many factors that could cause a denial from a bank loan may not be as important to LendingClub.